2020 Training Syllabus

 Basic Pistol Course – The 8-hour NRA Basic Pistol Course goes into extensive detail on gun safety rules, parts of a gun, basics of ammunition, marksmanship fundamentals, proper gun cleaning, storage and more.
 8 hours. $125.
 4 credits.
 (Varied Instructors)

 USCCA Concealed Carry Course -- Course includes everything featured in the USCCA Handgun Fundamentals and Home Defense course, only with Concealed Carry components, Florida laws and shooting qualification.
 Comprehensive course.
 6 hours. $100.
 4 credits.
-(Ken Corley, Gretchen Laiuppa & others)
+(Ken Corley,)

-USCCA Active Shooter Defense -- Offered at our facility or you can request that it be presented on-site to your church, school, business or organization.
+USCCA Countering the Mass Shooter Threat -- Offered at our facility or you can request that it be presented on-site to your church, school, business or organization.
 Provides analysis of data collected from previous mass shooter incidents, assists with development of comprehensive plan for your household, business, church or organization.
 Teaches “Run, Hide, Fight” approach.
-4-6 hours.
-3 credits. $65/$85 (non-shooting/shooting) (Tara Dixon Engel/John Falldorf)
+4-6 hours. (non-shooting/shooting) (William Stasak, Tara Dixon Engel, John Falldorf)

-Ladies-Only Defensive Handgun Class – Personal defense for women and by women featuring draw stroke, moving & shooting, clearing malfunctions, proper gear and mindset.
-5 hours. $100.
-4 credits.
-(Varied Instructors)
+USCCA Ladies-Only Intermediate Defensive Handgun Class – Personal defense for women and by women featuring draw stroke, moving & shooting, clearing malfunctions, proper gear and mindset.
+5 hours.
+(Tara Dixon Engel / Gretchen Laiuppa)

 Level IV: This level offers advanced, intensive training from some of the top trainers in the country, those affiliated with NACOP and those brought in by NACOP specifically to offer specialized tactical education.